 Coronavirus – managing council homes and estates

-We’re also putting specific plans in place to ensure that we can continue to safely manage the 30,000 homes across the Council’s estates and street properties, and fulfil our responsibilities as a landlord.
+We’re putting plans in place to continue to safely manage the 30,000 homes across the Council’s estates and street properties and fulfil our responsibilities as a landlord.

 The measures we’re putting in place will ensure both residents and frontline staff are protected as much as possible during the outbreak, while helping us to prioritise resources to most effectively mitigate against any risk to residents.